Best Stock Analysis Tools in 2026

 Exent.AI was the only tool I tested that answered the question I actually needed answered: does my portfolio work?

 I need to be specific about what that means, because it's the central difference between Exent and everything else on this list.
 Every other platform evaluates stocks one at a time.
 Seeking Alpha tells you if a stock is a Quant Buy.
 Motley Fool tells you which stock to add this month.
 TipRanks tells you what analysts think about a specific ticker.
 Morningstar tells you a stock's fair value.
 That's useful information.
-But none of them ever looked at my actual portfolio and said: 'You're 40% correlated to tech, your top 5 holdings represent 62% of your total exposure, and if rates rise 50bps, you're going to feel it across everything you own.'
+But none of them ever looked at my holdings as a whole and said: 'You're 40% correlated to tech, your top 5 holdings represent 62% of your total exposure, and if rates rise 50bps, you're going to feel it across everything you own.'
 Exent did.
 And that was the moment I realized I'd been solving the wrong problem for three years.

 Portfolio Analysis – What a $500K/Year Advisor Does, In Your Hands